bndtools/bnd/docs/_plugins/maven.md

 </project>
 ```

 As stated earlier: Not all maven `pom.xml` features are supported.
 Mainly the `<dependency>` entries are relevant.
-The parser is very simple and `pom.xml` is just meant to be an alternative format format for the text file.
+The parser is very simple and `pom.xml` is just meant to be an alternative format for the text file.

 One advantage of using the `pom.xml` format over the flat text file is that `pom.xml` is understood by more tooling.
 For example Dependabot can automatically update `pom.xml` files, but not the flat text file.

 ## Local Repository